HMS Cairo (D87): History

 She was laid down by Cammell Laird at Birkenhead on 28 November 1917, launched on 19 November 1918 and commissioned on 24 September 1919.
 Cairo was not ready for service in World War I and her first posting was to the China Station in 1920, followed by the East Indies Station from 1921 to 1925.
-On 23 April 1926 HMS Cairo visited Kismayu, Italian Somaliland, during the Jubaland Boundary Commission.
+On 23 April 1926 Cairo visited Kismayu, Italian Somaliland, during the Jubaland Boundary Commission.
 After a further temporary attachment to the China Station until 1927, she joined the 8th Cruiser Squadron on the North America and West Indies Station, based at the Royal Naval Dockyard on Ireland Island, Bermuda.
 From 1928 to 1930, Cairo was in the Mediterranean as flagship for the Rear-Admiral (D).
 After a refit from 1931–1932, she was with the Home Fleet as Commodore (D).
 She was converted to an anti-aircraft cruiser in 1939.